Sauceke/BepInEx.LoveMachine/docs/README.md

 | VR Kanojo                   | Illusion      | ✓                            |           |
 | [Writhing Play]             | Robi          | ✓                            | ✓         |

-The following early access games are also supported, but compatibility with later versions is not guaranteed.
+The following early access games are also supported, but compatibility with later versions of them is not guaranteed.

 | Title            | Developer          | Supported Version | Plugin                                                   |
 | ---------------- | ------------------ | ----------------- | -------------------------------------------------------- |